isahsantos/isahsantos/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Docway
+- 🔭 I’m currently working on Globo
 - 🌱 I’m currently learning  UI-UX concepts, React JS and Native
 - 💬 Ask me about my  repositories and anythings about universe